matrix-org/matrix.org/content/about/index.md

 aliases = ["/foundation/"]
 extra.meta_description = """
 The Matrix.org Foundation is overseen by its Guardians.
-The Spec Core Team works on maintaing the Matrix Specification in accordance with the Foundation rules and manifesto.
+The Spec Core Team works on maintaining the Matrix Specification in accordance with the Foundation rules and manifesto.
 """
 +++